open-feature/go-sdk-contrib/providers/flagsmith/e2e/README.md

 shape as GO Feature Flag's one engine in several hosts, except these are separate reimplementations — which should make divergence *more* likely.

-**They do not diverge.** Byte-identical failure sets: same 28 passes, same 12 failures, same reasons.
+**They do not diverge.** Byte-identical results: same 17 passes, same 12 failures, same 11 skips, same reasons.
 A negative result from a test designed to find divergence, worth re-running when the Java and JS adoptions exist.

 ## Why the 12 fail